 Rice vermacelli was a fail as the noodles still remain raw and chewy despite toasting them in butter.
 Trust me, I got the perfect toast too, but it didn’t work!

-Pistachio butter: While other recipes on the internet call for pistachio cream, mine features pistachio butter.
+Pistachio butter: While other recipes online call for pistachio cream, mine uses pistachio butter.
 Store-bought pistachio cream has added sugar and other additives.

 I make pistachio butter at home because it is so easy and cheaper than store-bought (and by the way, pistachio butter is hard to find in stores!), but if you don’t want to go through the hassle, I’ve heard this brand is clean and good.